tardis-sn/tardis/docs/physics/setup/plasma/macroatom.rst

 +--------+------------------+------------+----------------+-----------------+

-We now will calculate the transition probabilites, using the radiative rates in Equation 20, 21, and 22 in :cite:`Lucy2002`.
+We now will calculate the transition probabilities, using the radiative rates in Equation 20, 21, and 22 in :cite:`Lucy2002`.
 Then we calculate the downward emission probability from Equation 5, the downward and upward internal transition probabilities in :cite:`Lucy2003`.